arogozhnikov/einops/README.md

 Best ways to contribute are

 - spread the word about `einops`
-- prepare a guide/post specifically for your favorite deep learning framework
+- *prepare a guide/post* for your favorite deep learning framework
+- translating examples in languages other than English is also a good idea
-- if you have an interesting use case, not yet covered by documentation, let me know
+- if you have an educative example, not yet covered by documentation and examples, let me know
-- use `einops` notion in your paper to strictly define an operation you're using
+- use `einops` notion in your papers to strictly define an operation you're using

 ## Supported python versions

 `einops` works with python 3.5 or later.

-There is nothing specific to python 3 in the code, just we need to move further.
+There is nothing specific to python 3 in the code, we simply need to move further and I decided not to support python 2.